bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you would like to deploy a Bokeh Server behind an SSL-terminated Nginx
 proxy, then a few additional customizations are needed.
-First, the Bokeh
+In particular, the
-server must be configured for a ``--host`` with the HTTP port 443, and
+Bokeh server must be configured with the ``--use-xheaders`` flag:
-you must also add the ``--use-xheaders`` flag:

 .. code-block:: sh

-    bokeh serve myapp.py --port 5100 --host foo.com:443 --use-xheaders
+    bokeh serve myapp.py --port 5100 --use-xheaders

 The ``--use-xheaders`` option causes Bokeh to override the remote IP and
 URI scheme/protocol for all requests with ``X-Real-Ip``, ``X-Forwarded-For``,